bregenspan/metal-archive-analysis/README.md

 This builds a list of English word ngrams, of a specified range of lengths, found in the band names in the "bands" table.
 It outputs a list of most frequently-occurring ngrams.

-It also produces a `bands_ngrams` table mapping band IDs to ngrams.
-(NOTE: is this at all useful?
-Maybe can just use full-text search to achieve any meaningful result)